NGSEP/NGSEPcore/README.txt

 rationale for this calculation is that one variant should be real if it is confidently called in at least one sample.
 Individual genotype calls are not filtered by default and hence they could include some false positives.
-Please see the FilterVCF command to perform custom filtering of genotype calls, either by genotype quality (GQ format field) or by read depth (BSDP and ADP format fields).
+Please see the VCFFilter command to perform custom filtering of genotype calls, either by genotype quality (GQ format field) or by read depth (BSDP and ADP format fields).
 Default values of other parameters are also set to maximize sensitivity.
 For conservative variant detection including control for errors in base quality